PritamChakrabortyShuvo/Docker/Docker-Fundamentals-and-Advanced-Techniques.md

 ### What is ```docker-compose.yml``` file?

 Docker Compose YAML file ```(docker-compose.yml)``` is a configuration file used by Docker Compose to define and ***manage multi-container Docker applications***.
-It allows you to describe the services, networks, and volumes that make up your application in a declarative manner, using YAML syntax.
+It allows you to **describe the services, networks, and volumes that make up your application in a declarative manner, using YAML syntax**.

 This file enables you to run a multi-container application with a single command, simplifying the orchestration and management of complex applications.